 Celebrate the start of Manchester International Festival 2023 with Each Tiny Drop, a joyful gathering on the banks of the River Medlock at Mayfield Park, highlighting togetherness, cycles and connection, with ourselves, each other, water and nature.

-Drawing on ancient practices and river rituals from South Asian culture, this restorative event from artist Risham Syed and director Angie Bual invites you to collect water specially transported from the Soan River in Pakistan and steward it into the River Medlock.
+Drawing on ancient practices and river rituals from South Asian culture, this restorative event from artist Risham Syed and Artistic Director and CEO at Trigger, Angie Bual, invites you to collect water specially transported from the Soan River in Pakistan and steward it into the River Medlock.
 You can also join in with singing led by a chorus, or if singing isn’t for you, just take a moment to relax and reflect while bathing in the beautiful melodies.

 Speaking about the event, artist Risham Syed says: